Thai Red Curry Tofu

 - Add the tofu back into the pan and pour the warm curry sauce over the mixture, gently tossing the mixture.
 The sauce should sizzle as it hits the pan.
 Continue cooking until the tofu is heated through and the mixture has thickened.
 Stir in the juice of half a lime and the chopped cilantro.
 Season to taste with salt or fish sauce as needed.

-- Serve the curry over steamed coconut rice (or steamed jasmine rice) with lime wedges for squeezing.
+- Serve the curry over steamed coconut rice (or jasmine rice) with lime wedges for squeezing.
 Garnish with cilantro and Thai basil leaves, if using.

 Tips For Success:

 - Make Vegan: Use a vegan fish sauce substitute.

 - You can easily adapt the vegetables to suit your taste (broccoli, cauliflower, sweet potato, etc.), just be sure to adjust the cooking times accordingly.
 A variety of textures and colors will produce the best results.